theaquamarine/windows-powershell-docs/docset/windows/storage/update-storagepool.md

 ```

 ## DESCRIPTION
-The **Update-StoragePool** cmdlet updates the metadata of a previous Windows Server® storage pool to a new Windows Server® storage pool.
+The **Update-StoragePool** cmdlet updates the metadata of a previous Windows Server?? storage pool to a new Windows Server?? storage pool.
 This is a required step for upgrading from Windows Server 2012 to either Windows Server 2012 R2, or Windows Server 2016, and from Windows Server 2012 R2 to Windows Server 2016.
 If you upgrade Windows Server without running this command, storage pools hosted on that server continue to work, but new Storage Spaces functionality, such as storage tiers, is not available.
 Some other functions and commands may not behave as expected, as well.

 ## EXAMPLES